henricasi/equilibrio-game/README.md

 To run the game, [click here](https://henricasi.github.io/equilibrio-game/).
 Alternatively, clone or download this project and open the index.html file in your browser.

-You may have to zoom out your page.
-Responsiveness is coming in a future update!

 :warning: This game is not yet compatible with mobile.
 You'll have to run it on a computer.

 ## How to play